Become a Member

 While membership is not required to participate in congregational life, attend events and classes, and serve on non-elected committees, it is encouraged.
 Only members may vote on matters that come before the congregation and only members may chair committees, serve on some committees, or serve on the Board of Trustees.

-I would love to talk more with you about becoming a member.
-Please reach out to me at email@example.com.
-I look forward to talking with you.
+We would love to talk more with you about becoming a member.
+Please reach out to us at firstname.lastname@example.org.
+We look forward to talking with you.